haxko/haxkohle/README.md

 Bankdata can be exported from your bank and imported into haxkohle using the `CAMT.052` standart.
 Which is implemented as described [here](https://www.rabobank.com/en/images/rcc-format-description-camt.052-v1.02.pdf).

+We furthermore plan to implement bank data download via EBICS and FinTS in the future.
+But for this purpose nothing is implemented yet.

 ## Contributing